rust-windowing/winit/CONTRIBUTING.md

 _Desired behaviour:_ Write a message saying roughly the following "The CI failure is unrelated", so that the maintainers will fix it for you.

+_Event:_ The CI fails to build due to a formatting issue, but you can't do this on your computer.\
+_Desired behavior_: Please make sure you have read the following "Formatting Policy" section so you can even handle this prior to commit your changes.
+This can be a special case since veterans will think it is your fault.
+However, you can always ask them for help.
+It's not a guilt asking for any technical help in conforming this policy.
+Just ask.

 _Event:_ Maintainer requested changes to your PR.\
 _Desired behavior:_ Once you address the request, you should re-request a review with GitHub's UI.
 If you don't agree with what maintainer suggested, you